What are the barriers to effective communication? What causes communication breakdown? And how do we avoid these communication barriers?

 Arranging your thoughts before verbalizing them will help you communicate much more clearly and succinctly.

-You're much more likely to be effective if you stay on point, which will make your listeners much less likely to be left bored or confused by what you say.
+And you're much more likely to be effective if you stay on point, which will make your listeners much less likely to be left bored (or even confused) by what you say.

 Then, you can give the first one, and discuss it, before moving on to the next.

 If you're unsure whether your point has gone across as you intended, try asking your audience whether what you've said is clear.
-This is much better than giving a whole lot of points at once, where you're likely to get questions from all over the place ... or maybe none at all!
+This is much better than giving a whole lot of points at once, then ask for questions at the end.
+In which case you're likely to get questions from all over the place ... or maybe none at all!

 2. Ask questions ... and listen to the answers!